 Pathfinders NSW — A History of NSW Aboriginal Trackers is a project by Dr Michael Bennett, Historian at NTSCORP.
 It is based on research conducted for a project funded by the Heritage Office of NSW (now incorporated within the NSW Office of Environment and Heritage).
+The website explores the history of Aboriginal trackers who worked for the current NSW Police Force between 1863 and 1972.

 For more information or to get in touch please use the form on our Contact page.
 The website was launched by former NSW Police Commissioner Scipione in November 2016.